ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 Perceptual loss measures the semantic understanding of the reconstructed image in comparison to the original.
 Both the original and reconstructed images are passed through a pre-trained [VGG16](https://www.mygreatlearning.com/blog/introduction-to-vgg16/) convolutional neural network.
 There are 5 max pooling locations in the VGG16 network (highlighted in red in the image above).
 The original and reconstructed images' encodings are compared at each of these locations via mean-squared error (MSE).
 The total MSE is summed across the five output locations to determine the perceptual loss of the reconstructed image.
 MSE is preferred to typical Euclidean-space losses, such as L2, which depend on pixel-wise comparison.
 Minimizing the Euclidean distance between two images assumes pixel-wise independence and averages all plausible outputs of the reconstructed image, [encouraging blurring](https://arxiv.org/pdf/1801.03924.pdf).
 The success of the perceptual loss metric can be [dependent on the network](https://arxiv.org/pdf/2302.04032.pdf) employed for semantic comparisons, and [later literature](https://arxiv.org/pdf/2307.01952.pdf) would demonstrate a decreased emphasis on perceptual loss.

+The fact that it says its comparing semantic understanding makes me think that we're comparing latents.
+Would also explain in Aleksa's walkthrough that the code is applying the scaling before comparing via VGG16.
+Unlikely, VGG16 is expecting inputs of certain dimensions which would be expected to be in-line with actual image dimensions.
+Actually compared at multiple ReLU outputs.
+Assuming final ReLU before max pooling?
+Read code to determine.

 <p align="center" width="100%">
   <img src="/Stable Diffusion/Images/SD_Images/patch_based_adversarial_loss.jpeg" alt="Example of patch-based adversarial loss" width="40%"
 </p>

 [Patch-based adversarial loss](https://arxiv.org/pdf/1611.07004.pdf) borrows from GAN theory, introducing controlled patches of noise to reconstructed images while training a discriminator to detect the noisy patches.
 Introducing localized patches [enforces pixel-space realism](https://arxiv.org/pdf/2012.09841.pdf).
 Aiding a discriminator in the detection of artificial images by introducing scalar patches of noise encourages the decoder to maintain perceptually important high-frequency details while decoding from the latent space.
 The patch-based loss is not utilized for an initial chunk of training (50k or so steps), allowing the autoencoder to establish robustness in its encoding-decoding paradigm.
 Immediately training with both the perceptual and adversarial losses would lead to an overly powerful discriminator and a weaker autoencoder.

+Mention that entire purpose of autoencoder training is to create smaller perceptuall-equivalent latent space.
+We're trying to eliminate unnecessary bits containing high frequency, imperceptible details for most of our training.
+Here is where the model learns to reapply those high-frequency details to make the images look more realistic.

 ### Scheduler

 The autoencoder solves the first stage of our training: perceptual compression.
 We've now arrived at a perceptually equivalent and computationally cheaper latent space for our second stage: semantic compression.
 Here, we'll learn the conceptual composition of images to ensure high fidelity for image synthesis.
 The semantic learning stage centers on three core components: the scheduler, the U-Net, and the conditioner.
 Throughout the semantic training stage, the autoencoder is frozen to prevent any changes to its weights, and all learning takes place in the latent space.

 Schedulers are algorithmic guides to the denoising process implemented through the U-Net architecture.
 Training revolves around learning the additive noise process to understand the guided reversal of noise in an image.
 Many scheduling algorithms have been developed over the years, but were thought to be inextricable from the model architecture until a [2022 paper by Song et. al](https://arxiv.org/pdf/2010.02502.pdf) suggested pre-trained models could utilize different schedulers at inference time within the same family of generative models, and [another paper by Karras et. al](https://arxiv.org/pdf/2206.00364.pdf) confirmed that scheduling algorithms could be entirely separated from the denoising architecture.
 Schedulers learn the schedule of Gaussian noise addition to images to subsequently model the removal of Gaussian noise from images.
 The important parameters for these algorithms are: a linear or cosine schedule and a vector linked to the timestep of the iterative noise removal process.
 We can treat these parameters as a purely mathematical function guiding the U-Net's denoising of latents, thanks to the years of literature that have examined these algorithms for image synthesis performance.
 For more information on schedulers, I recommend reading the page I wrote focusing on [their literature and evolution](https://github.com/ejohansson13/concepts_explained/blob/main/Stable%20Diffusion/Schedulers_ML.md).

+Training: telling U-Net how many timesteps of noise to add (# of timesteps is randomly generated), we add that many timesteps of noise at once (we know mean and variance from scheduling algorithm).
+We then have the U-Net predict how much noise should be removed at each timestep, compare prediction to ground-truth via L2 norm.

 ### U-Net